Monroe Street Bridge, NE

-Since it is completely unsafe to perform bridge demolition when CSX and Metro trains are running, DDOT’s contractor may be doing work during the hours of 12 AM to 5 AM.
-During these times when work is being done, the bridge may be closed to traffic.
+Traffic advisories will be posted on the website and shared with the community when these closures occur.
 Detours will be provided and there will be flaggers at the bridge to direct vehicles, bicyclists and pedestrians safely through the construction zone.
 DDOT encourages all to stay alert and obey flaggers and construction signage.

 The Monroe Street Bridge is a three-span prestressed concrete bridge supported by two concrete abutments and two reinforced concrete piers, all supported by shallow foundations.
 The bridge structure carries Monroe Street NE over the Washington Metropolitan Area Transit Authority (WMATA) and CSX tracks as well as the Brookland-CUA Metro platform.
 The existing bridge is approximately 122 feet long and 66 feet wide.